AOL83/Remember-Me-By-Trade/README.md

 * Being the website's user, I want to find out insightful information about the company's background, their training and experience, Services and location.

-* As a user of the website I want to be able to view infomation about the copmanys work ethics when it comes to former clients.
+* As a user of the website I want to be able to view infomation about the copmanys work ethics and reputation.

-* As a user of the website I want access to contact information and the ability to submit a request for a callback from the Company to show I am interested in their services.
+* As a user of the website I want access to contact information and be able to submit a request for a callback from the Company to show I am interested in their services.

 ## Structure
 ----

-The site will consist of a Home landing page with navigationbar and five sections,those sections consist of information on service's and about the company with a contact form; with a hidden thank you page which will only shows when the contact form has been completed and submitted:-
+The site will consist of a Home landing page with navigationbar and five sections,those sections consist of information on skills, service's and work history reputation with a contact form; with a hidden thank you page which will only shows when the contact form has been completed and submitted:-